-Session Detail (parallel) Panel 17: Barkcloth in Pacific environments Coordinator(s) Fanny Wonu Veys, Andy Mills Session presentation
+Session Detail (parallel) Panel 17: Barkcloth in Pacific environments Coordinator(s) Fanny Wonu Veys, Andrew Mills Session presentation

 This panel explores barkcloth’s unique role in mediating human-environment interactions in Oceania.
 Little has been written about barkcloth’s impact on the environment.
 Since the 18th century, foreigners have imported woven textiles, tapa has been gradually replaced and introduced plant fibres widely cultivated.
 But what was the environmental impact of historical barkcloth production, and how has its marginalisation transformed the environment?
 Various plants and minerals have long been gathered for pigment production, but few details are known about their classification, procurement, circulation or processing.
 Barkcloth offers a rich visual record of the environment, but can changing iconography also inform us about changing attitudes to the environment?